 Farmhouse Ham Balls are one of our family’s most unique recipes for parties and special meals.
 Our family ham ball recipe is moist and glazed with a sauce that is slightly sweet and tangy.
 These ham balls are a delicious treat!

 This post is sponsored by Indiana Pork, but all opinions are my own!

 My Grandma shared this recipe many years ago and it has been a favorite recipe ever since.
 My mom makes these ham balls regularly.
 I even made these ham balls for a 4-H project called All-American Foods and won a nice prize at the county level.

 We typically make the ham balls to enjoy as appetizers, but they make a great main dish too!
 For appetizer-sized balls I use a regular size cookie scoop.
 For a meal-sized portion, I use a large cookie scoop.

 The cookie scoop helps me ensure that I get roughly the same amount of meat in each ball.
 After dividing up my meat I always roll each ball in my hand to help bind the meat together better.
 This helps prevent the cooked balls from falling apart as easily.

 Both sizes of ham balls cook in a similar amount of time.
-I cook my ham balls for 30 minutes and use a meat thermometer to check the Then I add the glaze and continue cooking until the internal temperature of the ham balls reaches 160°F.
+I cook my ham balls for 30 minutes and use a meat thermometer to check the temperature of the meat.
+Then I add the glaze and continue cooking until the internal temperature of the ham balls reaches 160°F.